BURBANK DRUG REHAB

-If you have a loved one who abuses drugs and or alcohol it can be tough to cope and maintain support for the addicted.
-This helpful guide discusses some useful information to help guide you when supporting your loved one before, during and after they enter rehab.
+If you have a loved one who abuses drugs or alcohol it can be tough to know how to support them.
+This guide discusses some useful information that will help you remain supportive before, during and after the treatment process.

 Addiction can be an inherited disease and can run in families.
 It is projected that 50% of all children in the U.S. younger than 18 (35.6 million children) live in a home where a parent or adult uses tobacco, alcohol or illegal drugs.
 When a member of the household has an addiction, other roles in the family can change.
 The non-addicted parent may become codependent or enabling, allowing the cycle to continue.
 A child may have to assume a more parental role and take on the responsibilities of an adult, while another child may act out or become unruly, and so on.
 These distorted family roles lead to the dysfunction that must be addressed to maintain recovery and sobriety.

 Unfortunately, without professional help from a treatment center like Wisdom, family members predictably adapt to the behavior of the person with a substance use disorder.
 They develop patterns of accommodation and ways of coping with the substance use.

 Addiction also occurs in families with no previous addiction history.
 It is important to understand the complex role that family members play in substance abuse treatment.
 The family can be a source of help to the treatment process, but they also must manage the consequences of the loved one’s addictive behavior.
 Individual family members are concerned about the substance abuse, but they also have their own goals and issues.
 Wisdom Treatment centers improve treatment effectiveness, by providing services to the whole family,